 To understand the massive uproar of Luther and the reformers, one has to understand the ways of the Catholic church in medieval Europe.
 Abuses of the magisterium (the papal leadership) and Rome’s priests, indulgences being sold for the due satisfaction of sins, and a host of other dubious practices caused Luther to nail his 95 theses to the door of the Wittenburg church in Germany, decrying such practices.

-And one of the cries that arose was that people do not need any priest to perform any rituals on their behalf because, through Christ, all had been provided for believers.
+And one of the cries that arose out of this event was that people do not need any priest to perform any rituals on their behalf because, through Christ, all had been provided for believers.
 This included the reality that all God’s people are priests.

-Not only this, but what began to develop as well is that every single believer should have their own copy of Scripture, able to read it and interpret themselves.
+Not only this, but what also began to develop over the time period is that every single believer should have their own copy of Scripture, able to read it and interpret themselves.
 Scripture’s message was clear enough for each person to understand (what theologians call the perspicuity of Scripture), regardless of whether they had any education in biblical languages, theology and church history.
 This could be championed even more now that a new tool had arrived on the scene – the printing press.
 Never before could printed material (including Scripture) be made available to the mass population.
 Now it could!

 What does all this have to do with all believers not being disciple-makers?